 The Federated Mountain Clubs set up a search and rescue committee in 1966 to make policy and arrange training.
 The committee became a separate organisation, New Zealand Land Search and Rescue Inc (NZLSAR), in 1994.
 NZLSAR has an agreement with the police on the management of land searches.

-The crash of a DC10 on Mt Erebus in Antarctica on 28 November 1979 killed 257 people.
-The experience of volunteers was needed to help recover the bodies.
+The crash of a DC10 aircraft on Mt Erebus in Antarctica on 28 November 1979 killed 257 people.
+The experience of volunteers was needed to help recover their bodies.
 As well as 11 police and support personnel, there were eight Federated Mountain Club members on the team.
-Their skills in mountain search and rescue were vital because of the many crevasses, which made the crash site hazardous.
+Their skills in mountain search and rescue were vital because of the many crevasses which made the crash site hazardous.

-The quest for efficiency has led to administrative change.
-In 1989 the rescue coordination centres in Auckland, Wellington and Christchurch were replaced by the National Rescue Co-ordination Centre, run by the Civil Aviation Authority.
-This was in charge of wide area Class III searches.
+The quest for efficiency led to administrative change.
+In 1989 the rescue coordination centres in Auckland, Wellington, Christchurch and Dunedin were replaced by a National Rescue Co-ordination Centre (NRCC) in Lower Hutt, run by the Civil Aviation Authority.
+The NRCC was in charge of wide area Class III searches.
 However, a fatal boating accident off Ōamaru in May 2003 exposed problems with communications.
-In 2003 government provided funding for a 24-hour, seven-day service, to be provided by a new body, the Rescue Coordination Centre New Zealand (RCCNZ) in Lower Hutt.
-It began operations in 2004.
+Later that year the government provided funding for a 24-hour, seven-day service, to be provided by a new body, the Rescue Coordination Centre New Zealand (RCCNZ), also based in Lower Hutt.
+This began operations in 2004 as part of Maritime New Zealand.

-The New Zealand Search and Rescue Council was established by Cabinet in 2003 to give strategic guidance for all of search and rescue in New Zealand.
-It is supported by a secretariat, which advises on policy, and a consultative committee, which links the council with providers of search and rescue services.
+The New Zealand Search and Rescue Council was established by cabinet in 2003 to give strategic guidance and leadership for all search and rescue functions in New Zealand.
+It is supported by a secretariat, which advises on policy, and a consultative committee, which links the council with providers of search and rescue services and safety-focused agencies.